Goulburn Weir: Construction

 Approval for the construction of the Goulburn Weir was granted on 16 December 1886, by the passing of The River Goulburn Weir Act 1886.

 This act allowed the treasury of Victoria to issue up to £20,000 for the construction of the weir and related works.
 A further £75,000 was approved under The Water Supply Loans Act 1887.

 The construction of the weir began with the construction of six tunnels designed to pass the normal river flow.
 These would allow the construction of the masonry section of the weir to proceed with the river flows passing through the tunnels underneath.
 The tunnels were fitted with sluice gates that could be closed once the weir was completed allowing structure to raise the height of the river upstream.

 The main body of the weir is constructed from concrete masonry, that is large concrete blocks that were bedded and jointed in cement mortar.
-It is backed with steps of granite blocks, each to the height of a course (2 feet).

-The stone and sand for the concrete was sourced locally, the stone was quarried from a hill two miles (3.2 km) to the north and the sand was obtained from various pits within four miles (6.4 km) of the weir.
-The granite for the weir was sourced from Mount Black, 15 miles (24 km) to the south west.
+It is backed with steps of granite blocks, each to the height of a 2 ft course.
+The stone and sand for the concrete was sourced locally, the stone was quarried from a hill 2 mi to the north and the sand was obtained from various pits within 4 mi of the weir.
+The granite for the weir was sourced from Mount Black, 15 mi to the south west.

-The weir was completed, the tunnel sluices closed down and the river allowed to flow over the weir in the early part of December 1890.
+The weir was completed, the tunnel sluices closed down, and the river allowed to flow over the weir in the early part of December 1890.
 The water level upstream was slowly raised and storage reached its full supply level towards the end of July 1891.

-The final cost of the weir works was £106,262.
+The final cost of the weir works was A£106,262.

+Reservoir

+Lake Nagambie is a 170 ha reservoir formed by the Goulburn Weir.
+The town of Nagambie is on the lake's shore.
+A 5 km parkrun has been held on the lake foreshores.